 When a group of people camp together, that’s a camp…. when they do it with interactive style and have a rocking great time – that’s a Theme Camp.

-If you wish to advertise your camp, we will post your camp name and any information that you mark to be posted on the website for all to see.
-You will also be able to post your planned event onsite on the event program bulletin board located at the Depot or Centre Camp.
-To secure your site please fill in the registration form.
-We do wish to keep everyone happy.
-To help us facilitate all of your needs, please register as soon as possible.
-If you have any questions, please email: email@example.com.
-For detailed information about recent theme camps please see the theme camp register.
+Your camp name and description will be posted on the website and in the event programme for all to see.
+You will also be able to post your planned event onsite on a bulletin board located at the Depot or Town Hall.
+To let us know you’re coming, please fill in the registration form (goes live when tickets go on sale).
+We’re to keep everyone happy, so help us facilitate your needs by registering as soon as possible.
+If you have any questions, please contact the Theme Camp Coordinator.
+For detailed information about recent Theme Camps please see the Theme Camp register.